 - Manual therapy to help relieve neck and jaw pain

 - Therapeutic exercise

 The field of neurological therapy and physical therapy work together today.
 It gives patients who suffer from a neurological condition the best of both worlds.
 Do you suffer from a neurological condition?
 Is this condition impacting your lifestyle?
-If so, contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers for a one-on-one consultation and comprehensive assessment.
+If so, request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics for a one-on-one consultation and comprehensive assessment.
 Our skilled and knowledgeable physical therapists can help you manage the symptoms of your neurological condition.
 Each patient has unique needs, and our therapists will provide you with an individualized treatment plan for success.